physiopy/physiopy.github.io/docs/index.md

 </p>

 ## Who are we?
 We are the physiopy development team consisting of an international group of volunteers.
-You can learn more about us by clicking on the *Community* tab.
-Contributions are also very much welcomed, see the *Contributors* tab.
+You can learn more about us by visiting the [*Community*](/community/index) page.
+Contributions are also very much welcomed!
+Check out the [*Contributors*](/community/contributor-guide) tab.

 ## What is the importance of physiological data collection and its impact on MRI?